 The Diocese of London is committed to supporting the Church of England’s long term plan ‘Church and Earth’.

-Church and Earth 2009 – 2016 is the Church of England’s Seven-Year Plan on climate change and the environment, commissioned by the Bishop of London as Chair of the national Shrinking the Footprint campaign.
+Church and Earth 2009 – 2016 was the Church of England’s Seven-Year Plan on climate change and the environment, commissioned by the Bishop of London as Chair of the national Shrinking the Footprint campaign.

-It forms part of the project of Alliance of Religions and Conservation (ARC) for ‘Seven-Year Plans for Generational Change’ by the world’s major faiths, presented to the Secretary General of the United Nations at the major international celebration at Windsor in November 2009, ahead of the UN Conference of the Parties (COP 15) to the UN Framework Convention on Climate Change (UNFCCC) at Copenhagen in December 2009.
+It formed part of the project of Alliance of Religions and Conservation (ARC) for ‘Seven-Year Plans for Generational Change’ by the world’s major faiths, presented to the Secretary General of the United Nations at the major international celebration at Windsor in November 2009, ahead of the UN Conference of the Parties (COP 15) to the UN Framework Convention on Climate Change (UNFCCC) at Copenhagen in December 2009.

 At the foot of this page you can download a full copy of Church and Earth.

 The basis and need for action

 Church and Earth reviewed the Church of England’s action up to 2009 on environmental care, including in London and other dioceses.

 It summarised the basis in theology and ethics, and the need for action on environmental challenges, especially climate change, and the need to move towards sustainability more generally.